Pricing Barrier Options with DeepBSDEs: Problem Setup and Forward-Backward SDEs

-To include the barrier condition in the FBSDE formulation, the process $Y_t$ that we are trying to determine will follow the FBSDE (\ref{xprocess}) and (\ref{yzprocess}) when $X_t$ is outside of $B$ while the value of the process $Y_t$ is directly given by $g_B(t,X_t)$ inside of $B$.\footnote{We will not discuss the behavior of $u$ or $Y$ close to the boundary, we will just assume that boundary conditions are consistent and the appropriate conditions are satisfied so that $u$ and/or $Y$ will satisfy those boundary conditions in the appropriate sense.}
+with $V(X_t,K,T-t)$ the vanilla Call price.
+For both examples, we assume that the barrier is not active at $T$.
+Note that $g_B$ is the same regardless of the level or number of barriers.
+The first covers Up-and-Out, Down-and-Out, and Double-Barrier-out Calls and similarly the second covers Up-and-In, Down-and-In, and Double-Barrier-in Calls.

-There are many additional variants, such as multiple barrier conditions, barrier conditions only active at certain discrete times or in certain time intervals, etc. At a more general level, a FBSDE problem with barrier conditions can be stated as follows:
+To include barrier conditions in the FBSDE formulation corresponding to the PDE, the process $Y_t$ that we are trying to determine will follow the FBSDE (\ref{xprocess}) and (\ref{yzprocess}) when $X_t$ is outside of $B$ while the value of the process $Y_t$ is directly given by $g_B(t,X_t)$ inside of $B$ (where maturity is included in $B$).